aazaff/quantitativeFossils.R/README.md

 # Download a map of paleocontinents for a specific age from Macrostrat as a shapefile.
 # Note that this makes use of the rgdal package and its dependencies.

-# Parameter Age is a numerical value ranging from 541 to 0 mys ago.
+# Argument Age is a numerical value ranging from 541 to 0 mys ago.

 PaleoMap<-downloadPaleogeography(Age=0)
 ````